Lipid bilayers - Part I: Self-assembly

 where θ is the angle between the bond and the bilayer normal.
 P2 = 1 means perfect alignment with the bilayer normal, P2 = −0.5 anti-alignment, and P2 = 0 random orientation.

-will calculate P2 for you.
-As it explains when you invoke it, it needs a number of arguments.
-You may need to or want to change some of the arguments.
+expects several; you may need to or want to change some of them.
 The command:

-python do-order-gmx5.py md.xtc md.tpr 15000 30000 20 0 0 1 128 DPPC
+python3 ../do-order-gmx5-p3.py md.xtc md.tpr 15000 30000 20 0 0 1 128 DSPC

-Will, for example, read 15 to 30 ns from the trajectory md.xtc
+will, for example, read 15 to 30 ns from the trajectory md.xtc

 and S-profile.dat